Curl BC Curl BC

 • 1982 – Debbie Massullo, Powell River & Terry Peterson, Dawson Creek

-Lottie Hill Sportsmanship Award (Senior Women)
+Lottie Hill Fair Play Award (Senior Women)

 Lottie became involved with curling in 1946 and was President of the BCLCA during the 1971-72 and 1977-78 seasons.
 Gordon Hill and family have donated a plaque in memory of Lottie Hill to be presented each year at the Senior Women’s Provincial Playdowns.